I planned for all of them (except Uncle Jesse) yet nothing could have prepared

 I found them on the shower curtain, in the kitchen cabinets, and a nest with babies behind one of the couches; some I captured in a plastic container and photographed above.
 It was like a real life version of the movie Arachnophobia.
 For those who lack familiarity with the brown recluse, they're also called fiddleback spiders because they are readily identified by the 'violin' shaped dark pattern on their cephalothorax.

-photos.
+Relatively small (about the size of a quarter including leg span) but their bite can pack a wallop as evidenced by these photos.
 WARNING - VERY GRAPHIC.
 It starts with blistering and ulceration around the wound and can very quickly lead to necrosis (tissue death) and other complications like kidney failure.

 3 comments: